-Dividends received by a non-listed company from another Thai company are also exempt from tax provided that the company receiving the dividend holds at least 25% of the total shares with voting rights, without any direct or indirect cross-shareholding, and has held the shares for at least three months before and three months after the dividend was received.
-However, if the shares are held for at least three months before and three months after the dividend was received but the 25% shareholding and cross-shareholding conditions are not met, only one-half of the dividends is exempt from tax.
+Dividends received by a non-listed company from another Thai company are also exempt from tax provided that the company receiving the dividend holds at least 25% of the total shares with voting rights, without any direct or indirect crossshareholding, and has held the shares for at least three months before and three months after the dividend was received.
+However, where the shares are held for this period but the 25% shareholding and cross-shareholding conditions are not met, only one-half of the dividend is exempt from tax.

-In the case of an amalgamation (merger) or an entire business transfer (EBT), the new or surviving company can include the period of ownership of any predecessor company that was part of the amalgamation or EBT when counting the three-month period.
+In the case of an amalgamation (merger) or an entire business transfer (EBT), the new or surviving company can include the period of ownership of any predecessor company that was part of the amalgamation or EBT when counting the above three-month period.

-- Dividends received from foreign investments are exempt from tax provided that the Thai company receiving the dividends has held at least 25% of the shares with voting rights of the company paying the dividends for a period of not less than six months before the date on which the dividends were received and the dividends were derived from net profits in the foreign country taxed at a rate of not lower than 15%.
-In the event that a 'special law' in a particular foreign country provides a reduced tax rate or exemption for the net profits, the limited company which receives the dividends is still eligible for the tax exemption. - Dividends or share of profits received by a Thai company or a foreign company carrying on business in Thailand from an unincorporated joint venture. - Interest on foreign currency loans received by a financial institution of a foreign government organised under a specific law and wholly-owned by the foreign government. - Interest on government bonds, bonds of the Bank of Thailand and bonds of the Financial Institution Development Fund received by a foreign company not carrying on business in Thailand
+- Dividends received from foreign investments are exempt from tax provided that the Thai company receiving the dividend has held at least 25% of the shares with voting rights of the company paying the dividend for a period of not less than six months before the date on which the dividend was received and the dividend was derived from the net profits in the foreign country taxed at a rate of not lower than 15%.
+In the event that a 'special law' in a particular foreign country provides a reduced tax rate or exemption for the net profits, the limited company which receives the dividend is still eligible for the tax exemption. - Dividends or share of profits received by a Thai company or a foreign company carrying on business in Thailand from an unincorporated joint venture. - Interest on foreign currency loans received by a financial institution of a foreign government organised under a specific law and wholly-owned by the foreign government. - Interest on government bonds, bonds of the Bank of Thailand and bonds of the Financial Institution Development Fund received by a foreign company not carrying on business in Thailand